 Let I be a non empty set and let L be a non empty antisymmetric relational structure.
 Note that $\prod(I \longmapsto L)$ is antisymmetric.

 Let I be a non empty set and let L be a non empty transitive relational structure.
-One can check that $\prod (I \longmapsto L)$ is transitive.
+Note that $\prod(I \longmapsto L)$ is transitive.